Now including the Meta-Morphogenesis Project

 This is an over-simplification (a) because each layer should be more finely divided into components performing different functions, (b) because the columns and layers should overlap more (as in the diagram below), and (c) because there are mechanisms that straddle, or link components in, the various boxes in the diagram, including the "alarm" mechanisms that can play a role in emotions and other affective states.
-Slightly revised versions of the diagram are presented below.
+A revised (but still inadequate) version of the diagram is presented below.

 NOTE - A student video on the CogAff schema